hu-cheng-yang/hu-cheng-yang.github.io/_projects/AAAI24_DHU.md

 </div>

-* **Left**: The t-SNE visualization of the feature from different layers. (a) shows the previous, hallucinated previous, and new feature in the shallow layer ($f_2$) (b) shows the previous and new feature in the deep layer ($f_4$).
+* **Left**: The t-SNE visualization of the feature from different layers. (a) shows the previous, hallucinated previous, and new feature in the shallow layer (\(f_2\)) (b) shows the previous and new feature in the deep layer (\(f_4\)).
 * **Right**: The t-SNE visualization of the previous domain information distribution.
 The right pictures show examples from different domain information groups.

 ## Conclusion
 In this paper, we propose a novel Domain-Hallucinated Updating (DHU) framework to address the challenging task of Multi-domain Face Anti-Spoofing (MD-FAS).
-First, we introduce Domain Information Explorer in the previous training stage that learns representative domain information buffer $\mathcal{B}$.
+First, we introduce Domain Information Explorer in the previous training stage that learns representative domain information buffer \(\mathcal{B}\).
 Then, Domain Information Hallucination module is designed in the new training stage to generate pseudo-previous domain information to prevent forgetting.
 Additionally, we devise Hallucinated Features Joint Learning module to utilize pseudo-previous and new domain features, which aligns real samples' features from sample-based and distribution-based views to improve model's generalizability.
 The experimental results and visualizations demonstrate that the proposed method outperforms other competitors.

 <!-- CONTRIBUTING -->